splunk-soar-connectors/msgraphforoffice365/README.md

 [list groups](#action-list-groups) - List all the groups in an organization, including but not limited to Office 365 groups
 [list group members](#action-list-group-members) - List all the members in group
 [list folders](#action-list-folders) - Retrieve a list of mail folders
+[list rules](#action-list-rules) - Get all the messageRule objects defined for the user's inbox
 [copy email](#action-copy-email) - Copy an email to a folder
 [move email](#action-move-email) - Move an email to a folder
 [delete email](#action-delete-email) - Delete an email
 [delete event](#action-delete-event) - Delete an event from user calendar
 [get email](#action-get-email) - Get an email from the server
 [get email properties](#action-get-email-properties) - Get non\-standard email properties from the server
-[run query](#action-run-query) - Search emails
+[get rule](#action-get-rule) - Get the properties and relationships of a messageRule object [run query](#action-run-query) - Search emails
 [create folder](#action-create-folder) - Create a new folder
 [get folder id](#action-get-folder-id) - Get the API ID of the folder